JothishJJ/Jothish-Portfolio/src/content/blog/my-first-blog.md

 ## Update

 This is interesting, after viewing the site with a fresh pair of eyes, I can now see that the website looks terible, so today's goal will be just that and I think I can do a pretty job of it.

+I almost finished the blog, I don't know what to add, I will try to make this website look as good as possible and make it look like it's not made in 5 minutes.
+I actually reccommend people to do the same for their portfolio, and not just to make a portfolio just to make a portfolio, but spend a lot of time on it.
+It might take months but I think it will be worth it at the end.